Ten Helpful Steps to Protect Your Copyright

 Another way of describing “due diligence” is to use the word “homework”.
-Before your meeting do your homework on the company, its people and the products it/they sell.
+Before your meeting do your homework on the company, its people and the products it sells.
 Try to find out as much as you can about it/them.
-Use the internet, trade magazines and ask friends what they know about the company to whom you are pitching.
+For example, you can use the Internet, and trade magazines, as well as ask friends what they know about the company to whom you are pitching.

 Step 6 – Information

-As part of the preparations for any meeting ensure that you know what your message is.
+As part of the preparations for any meeting, ensure that you know what your message is.
 Make sure you know what you want to say and, as importantly, what you do not want to disclose.
 Be certain that if you are using examples of work that you have done in the past that was commissioned by other clients (third party) that you have an agreement with the third party that you can use their software for demonstration purposes.
 This may be also true if the software has been written for a specific platform.
 Many “Licensed Developer Agreements” include a prohibition against exploiting software designed for their machines without it having been agreed in a separate legal agreement.
-Check the agreement.
+Its important, in order to protect yourself from any legal action, that you check the agreement.

 Step 7 – Agreements

 Never promise something that you cannot deliver.
-Many developers are so eager to get a publishing deal that they agree with publishers without considering their track record, whether they are really capable of providing what is promised and the terms on which they are dealing.
+For example, we know of games developers who are so eager to get a publishing deal that they agree with publishers without considering their track record, whether they are really capable of providing what is promised and the terms on which they are dealing.

-Read and understand all the contracts and agreements, letters of intent and non- disclosure agreements prior to signing them.
+It is vital that you read and understand all the contracts and agreements, letters of intent and non-disclosure agreements prior to signing them.
 If there is something that you do not understand, ask for clarification of the point in writing or ask your lawyer to explain it to you.
-If the other side cannot explain to your satisfaction the meaning of a clause then ask for it to be removed.
+If the other side cannot explain, to your satisfaction, the meaning of a clause then ask for it to be removed.

 Step 8 – Data Protection